CyberFlameGO/svnpython/Doc/library/unittest.rst

       >>> main(module='test_module', exit=False)

-   The ``failfast``, ``catchbreak`` and ``buffer`` parameters have the same effect as the `failfast, catch and buffer command line options`_.
+   The ``failfast``, ``catchbreak`` and ``buffer`` parameters have the same effect as the `failfast, catch and buffer command-line options`_.

    Calling ``main`` actually returns an instance of the ``TestProgram`` class.
    This stores the result of the tests run as the ``result`` attribute.

-   .. versionchanged:: 2.7
+   .. versionchanged:: 3.2
       The ``exit``, ``verbosity``, ``failfast``, ``catchbreak`` and ``buffer`` parameters were added.